isirode/word-guessing-game-multi-xterm/DEVELOPER.md

     - [ ] System to select only active users
   - [x] /settings
     - [ ] Mutualize the system
+  - [x] /ping
+    - [ ] Indicate the latencies
+    - [ ] Indicate the latency per user
+    - [ ] Allow to pick an user

+- [ ] Command history
+  - Need to be done as a plugin
+  - Maybe as a plugin of the virtual input

 - [ ] Game
   - [x] Start a game